 Where a complaint has escalated from the informal stage, an investigation will be undertaken by an officer from the service responsible for the alleged service failure.

 At Stage 1, we will:

-- Acknowledge the complaint by telephone or e-mail within three working days.
+- Acknowledge the complaint by telephone or e-mail within five working days.

 - Discuss the complaint with the complainant to ensure we understand the background details

 - Give the complainant a unique reference number and let them know the name and contact details of the person who will be dealing with their complaint.